 If your dog's symptoms are easily noticed, then a special drug may be given to check for myasthenia gravis.
 This is often called a Tensilon test.
 The dog is given an intravenous injection of an acetylcholinesterase inhibitor called edrophonium.
 If the dog has myasthenia gravis, then the drug will cause a significant (though temporary) improvement in the muscle weakness.

-Immunosuppressive therapy may be considered if additional treatment is needed.
+- Immunosuppressive therapy: This type of therapy may be considered if additional treatment is needed.
 Because acquired myasthenia gravis is immune-mediated, immunosuppressive medications may be effective.
 Your vet may prescribe corticosteroids to suppress the immune system.
 However, immunosuppressive therapy can increase the risk of infections, especially for dogs with megaesophagus who are already prone to developing aspiration pneumonia.

-Therapeutic plasma exchange is a treatment sometimes used for humans with serious cases of myasthenia gravis.
+- Therapeutic plasma exchange: This treatment is sometimes used for humans with serious cases of myasthenia gravis.
 This is available for dogs in some regions but it may be cost-prohibitive.
 TPE involves removing the "diseased" plasma and replacing it with plasma from a healthy donor.
 This therapy may be effective in dogs with very serious cases of myasthenia gravis.

 Supportive care is a major part of treating dogs with myasthenia gravis, which includes the following therapies:

 - Dogs with megaesophagus should be fed large "meatballs" of food while in an upright position.
 This type of feeding may allow food to get into the stomach more effectively and lessen the risk of aspiration pneumonia.

 - Fluid therapy may be required to avoid dehydration, particularly in dogs that regurgitate liquids.

 - Medications to support the gastrointestinal system may also be helpful (metoclopramide, cisapride, cimetidine).